TrongNV2003/Multi-Agent-ADK/README.md

 - **Agent-to-Agent**: Agent Card registry with tool handlers invoking MCP directly

 ## 🚀 Features
-- **A2A Communication**: AgentRegistry as phone book: it stores the card, the agent’s Runner, and a callable handler keyed by the card name.
+- **A2A Communication**: AgentRegistry + `RemoteA2aAgent` act as the phone book/client to the remote microservices (each service exposes an agent card via `to_a2a`).
-- **Deterministic Tool Calls**: A2A handlers parse JSON/function-call args and invoke MCP tools directly
+- **Deterministic Tool Calls**: Remote inventory/order services own the MCP calls, ensuring every request hits the SSE server the same way
 - **MCP SSE Integration**: Async communication with MCP server via Server-Sent Events
 - **Real-time Inventory Lookup**: Query product availability, pricing, and stock quantities
 - **Order Management**: Create, persist, and track customer orders